-We have audited the consolidated financial statements of Norseman Silver Inc. (the "Company"), which comprise the consolidated statements of financial position as at September 30, 2023 and 2022 and the consolidated statements of loss and comprehensive loss, changes in shareholders' equity and cash flows for the years then ended, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Fitzroy Minerals Inc. (formerly Norseman Silver Inc.) (the "Company"), which comprise the consolidated statements of financial position as at September 30, 2024 and 2023 and the consolidated statements of loss and comprehensive loss, changes in shareholders' equity and cash flows for the years then ended, including a summary of material accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at September 30, 2023 and 2022 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at September 30, 2024 and 2023 and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").